-12 Allowing for McCloud & CostCap mechanism
+Allowing for McCloud & the Cost Sharing mechanism

 Two Court of Appeal judgements in December 2018 (collectively referred to as the 'McCloud' judgement) ruled that transitional protections in the new 2015 Firefighters' and Judges' pension schemes amounted to unlawful discrimination against younger members (and indirectly against women and ethnic minorities).

-Since then the government has accepted that a remedy to address this discrimination must be put in place in all public service schemes, including the LGPS.
+Since then, the government has accepted that a remedy to address this discrimination must be put in place in all public service schemes, including the LGPS.

-The precise form of this remedy is still not completely confirmed as we await the final legislation to put it into practice.
-However, the design of the remedy is largely known and the Department of Levelling Up, Housing and Communities (DLUHC) wrote to all LGPS funds in England and Wales in March 2022 to confirm how they wanted it to be allowed for in the 2022 valuations.
-Specifically, LGPS benefits should be valued as per the regulations in force at 31 March 2022 with the following exceptions:
+The regulations to address the discrimination were consulted on in 2020 but the changes have yet to be made to the scheme regulations.
+The Scottish Public Pensions Agency (SPPA) wrote to all Scottish funds in April 2023 to confirm how they wanted the remedy to be allowed for in the 2023 valuations.
+Specifically, LGPS benefits should be valued as per the regulations in force at 31 March 2023 with the following exceptions:

-- The current underpin (which only applies to those members within 10 years of their NPA at 31 March 2012) will be revised and apply to all members who were active in the scheme at 31 March 2012. - The extension of the underpin will apply to all those members who were active at 31 March 2012 but have left active status since 1 April 2014. - The underpin will apply to all service accrued between 1 April 2014 and 31 March 2022. - The extended underpin will apply to eligible members who leave active service with an immediate or deferred pension entitlement. - The underpin calculation will reflect the age that members take their benefit, which may be after they leave active service.
+- The current underpin (which only applies to those members within 10 years of their NPA at 31 March 2012) will be revised and apply to all members who were active in the scheme on or before 31 March 2012 and who join the post April 2015 scheme without a qualifying service gap. - The period of protection will apply from 1 April 2015 to 31 March 2022, but will cease when a member leaves active service or reaches their final salary normal retirement age (whichever is sooner).